 Prescription Medication Errors

-Although we spend more money on healthcare than any other nation in the world, medical errors are a leading cause of death in the United States of America.
-These include everything from early discharge to misdiagnosis to misinterpreting test results.
-However, one of the leading causes of injury and death among patients is prescription medication errors.
-In fact, these errors are the leading mistakes made in most hospitals.
-If you or a loved one is a victim, please contact our Philadelphia prescription medication errors attorney today.
+Although we spend more money on healthcare than any other nation in the world, medical errors are a leading cause of death in the United States.
+These not only include things like misdiagnosis or misinterpreting test results, but also include things like prescription medication errors.
+As it turns out, medication errors are one of the leading causes of injury and death among patients.
+Additionally, prescription medication errors are a leading mistake made in hospitals.

 According to a study by Critical Care Medicine: